SapphireGaze21/TaskTrekJava/README.md

-### Project: TaskTrek - a Gamified Task Tracker (Java Spring Boot)
+### TaskTrek - a Gamified Task Tracker (Java Spring Boot)

 ## Overview

-A gamified task manager inspired by Google Tasks, where users manage courses and tasks — earning XP and levels as they complete them.
+A gamified task manager inspired by Google Tasks & Duolingo, where users manage courses and tasks — earning XP and levels as they complete them.
 Built with Spring Boot in Java.

 Users can:-